DESIGN TO BE WORN, WASHED AND LOVED

 Since 2008, we have increased the use of sustainable materials from 20% to 93% (measured by weight of our total production in 2016).
 We aim to make that figure 100%.
 The sustainable materials we use today are organic cotton, lyocell and recycled polyester and polyamide.
 Read more about our sustainable materials here

 All our production takes place in Europe, 51% in Portugal and 49% in Turkey.
 We place high demands on our suppliers when it comes to environmental and social responsibility and we only work with factories that respect our Code of Conduct.
-This includes providing fair wages, a safe work environment, the right to join or form unions and prohibiting child labour.
-We don’t just hunt for the lowest price and the speediest delivery, but strive to build strong relationships with our suppliers.
+We don’t just hunt for the lowest price and the speediest delivery.
+We strive to build long-lasting relationships with producers that share our basic values about human rights and caring for the environment.

 We have worked together with Irmaos Rodrigues since 2012.
 One reason is, of course, that they are skilled enough to deliver the high quality required of a Boob garment.
 But just as important for us, is that they share our values.
 They work hard to minimise their impact on the environment.
 They are also particular about offering good conditions for the people who work there.
 Irmaos Rodrigues currently employ 105 people, which makes them quite a small enterprise.
 The factory is a clean, nice and fair workplace.
 We visit every year, and our production agent goes there every week.